amd/amd-lab-notes/register-pressure/README.md

 When we use the word *optimize* we should always clarify the objective of the optimization process.
 In fact, regular CPUs and accelerators, such as GPUs, because of their very nature, have different ways of executing programs and achieving high performance.
 One one hand, traditional CPUs are latency-oriented and are designed to execute as many instructions from a single serial thread as possible.
-On the other hand, GPUs are throughput-oriented and designed to take advantage of parallelism between independent threads as much as possible.
+On the other hand, GPUs are throughput-oriented and are designed to take advantage of parallelism between independent threads as much as possible.

 In AMD GPUs, a high number of concurrent wavefronts running on the same Compute Unit (CU) enables the GPU to hide the time spent in accessing global memory, which is higher than the time needed to perform a compute operation, with operations performed by other wavefronts.

 The term *occupancy* represents the maximum number of wavefronts that can potentially run on the same CU at the same time.
 In general, having higher occupancy helps achieve better performance by hiding costly memory accesses with other operations, but this is not always the case.

-In Figure 1 we show a schematic representation of a CU in the CDNA2 architecture.
+In Figure 1 we show a schematic representation of a CU in the CDNA™2 architecture.
 The Vector General Purpose Registers (VGPRs) are used to store data that is not uniform across the wavefront, that is, data that is different for each work item in the wavefront.
 They are the most general purpose registers available in the CU and they are directly manipulated by the Vector ALU (VALU).
 The VALU is responsible for executing most of the work in the CU, including floating-point operations (FLOPs), loads from memory, integer and logical operations, among others.

 The Scalar General Purpose Registers (SGPRs) represent a set of registers used to store data that is known to be uniform across the wavefront at compile-time.
-SGPRs are manipulated by the Scalar ALU (SALU) and they can only be used for a limited set of operations, like integer and logical.
+SGPRs are manipulated by the Scalar ALU (SALU), and the SALU, unlike the VALU, can only be used for a limited set of operations, like integer and logical.

 The Local Data Share (LDS) is a fast on-CU software managed memory that can be used to efficiently share data between all work items in a block.

 <img src="img/gcn_compute_unit.png" width="600px"  class="img-center">
 <p style="text-align:center">
-Figure 1: Schematic representation of a CU in the CDNA2 architecture
+Figure 1: Schematic representation of a CU in the CDNA™2 architecture
 </p>

 Ideally, we would like to have as much occupancy as possible, all the time.
 In reality, occupancy is limited by hardware design choices and resource limitations dictated by the kernel (HIP, OpenCL, etc.) running on the card.
-For example, each CU of the AMD CDNA2 cards has four sets of wavefront buffers, one wavefront buffer per Execution Unit (EU, also called SIMD Unit in Figure 1), with four EUs per CU.
+For example, each CU of the AMD CDNA™2 based GPUs has four sets of wavefront buffers, one wavefront buffer per Execution Unit (EU, also called SIMD Unit in Figure 1), with four EUs per CU.
 Each EU can manage at the most **eight** wavefronts.
-This means that the physical limit to occupancy in CDNA2 is 32 wavefronts per CU.
+This means that the physical limit to occupancy in CDNA™2 is 32 wavefronts per CU.

 The number of registers needed by a kernel is one of the most common occupancy limiters.
 Another common limiter is LDS.
-The following table summarizes the maximum level of occupancy achievable on CDNA2 cards as a function of the number of VGPRs used by a kernel.
+The following table summarizes the maximum level of occupancy achievable on CDNA™2 based GPUs as a function of the number of VGPRs used by a kernel.

 <img src="img/occupancy_vgpr.JPG" width="600px"  class="img-center">
 <p style="text-align:center">